mm6/InternetOfThings/InternetOfThings/Syllabus.md

 On campus: CMU Police: 412-268-2323

 Off campus in Pittsburgh: 911
+Off campus in Adelaide: